Article Overview: Historic Sites In Florida

 CHECK OUT: 15 MUST-SEE Historic Sites In New Jersey

-4. Fernandina Beach on Amelia Island
+4. Fernandina Beach On Amelia Island

-Fernandina Beach is a city located on Amelia Island in northeastern Florida.
-The city has a rich history dating back to the 16th century when the island was first visited by Spanish explorer Juan Ponce de León.
+We’re on to the “Final Four.”
+At #4 is a site which has a rich history dating back to the 16th century when the island was first visited by Spanish explorer Juan Ponce de León.
+It’s Fernandina Beach on Amelia Island.

 In the early 18th century, Amelia Island was settled by the French and named “Isle de Santa Maria.”
 The island changed hands several times between the French, Spanish, and British before being officially ceded to the United States in 1821 as part of the Adams-Onis Treaty.